yajima-lab/Sea-Urchin-Metabo-Proteomics/README.md

 Script #4 uses the timecourse metabolomics dataset to generate a fuzzy-c clustering analysis of the top 50 metabolites int he dataset.
 Pathway Analysis involved using clusters presented in fuzzy-c clustering analysis.

+Notes for further use:
+Add explanation of certain parts of Mfuzz code.
+Add the location of output to the corresponding supplementary figure. edit readme for runtimes.